xmhai/techdoc/programming/messaging/kafka-lab.md

 - AckMode.BATCH only commit after batch process finished.
 This can be proved by close Eclipse during processing, commit offset doesn't change.

+- AckMode.MANUAL_IMMEDIATE works as infinite re-try if there is no ack in the fallback logic.